vishakhpk/creative-instructions/eval_scripts/README.md

 ```
 This creates a new jsonl file with stored generations along with the instructions.
 Proceed to automatic eval.

-Currently tests for subject (rouge match), rhyme (with a dictionary i.e. not perect), simile and metaphor (with templates)
+Currently tests for subject (rouge match), rhyme (with a dictionary i.e. not perect), haikus (subject and syllable count), simile and metaphor (with templates)
 ```
-python automatic_eval.py <filename with instructions and stored generations> <type of eval: rhyme/subejct/simile/metaphor>
+python automatic_eval.py <filename with instructions and stored generations> <type of eval: rhyme/subejct/simile/metaphor/haiku>
 ```

 ## TODOs